 - Annual Fees: ₹1,04,300

-- Highlights: One of the oldest and most reputed dental institutions in India, offering excellent faculty and clinical training.
+- Highlights: One of the oldest and most reputed dental colleges in India with excellent clinical training.

 - Location: Nagpur